This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 variable"username"{description="Username for master DB user."type=string}variable"password"{description="Password for master DB user."type=stringsensitive=true}

-These input variables allows you to pass in the username and password via environment variables, so you don’t have to
+These input variables allow you to pass in the username and password via environment variables, so you don’t have to

 put these secrets directly into your code (as you learned in Part 8, do not store secrets

 as plaintext!).
-Next, update main.tf with the code shown in Example 150 to deploy a Lambda Function
+Next, update main.tf with the code shown in Example 153 to deploy a Lambda function.

-The preceding code uses the same lambda and api-gateway modules you’ve seen multiple times throughout this
+This code uses the same lambda module you’ve seen multiple times throughout this

-blog post series to deploy a serverless Node.js app that will be able to query the database:
+blog post series to deploy a serverless Node.js app:

 1